 With because: Vitamins are a key part of any healthy diet because they help your body get the nutrients it needs to maintain an active lifestyle.

-It’s proven: Copy that rhymes makes statements sound more believable, while repetition creates a “form of mesmerism.”
+Studies have shown that rhymes make statements sound more believable, while repetition creates a form of mesmerism.

 As an example, we’ll use this tactic on email copy that’s promoting a special type of pen.

 Without sound bites: Your pen doesn’t just write messages; it showcases your personality.

 Notice how when the sound bite incorporates repetition and alliteration it becomes catchier and packs a more memorable punch?
 You can write better email copy by giving your reader an easy message to recite and remember.

 Storytelling helps break down the sales barrier, fosters a sense of connection, and helps sweep the reader into an alternate world.
 Why’s that important?
 Research shows that, when readers can picture themselves in the story we create within our copy, sales messages begin to stick.

 Storytelling is an essential part of human existence and has been since the very beginning of time.
 It’s used to pass along lessons, cultural heritage, and important events.
 It resonates with the human experience.
 When we can relate to the protagonist of the tale, we are more likely to follow the lead of our hero.

 Because of the value we place on stories, it’s essential to incorporate narrative form into our email copy.
 Today, marketers that haven’t mastered the art of storytelling can’t easily create content that stands out from the crowd.